Why This Matters

 Cedar Crest Tuition & Fees

-Full-time undergraduates at Cedar Crest College paid $35,600 in tuition and fees in the 2015 - 2016 academic year, before adjustments for financial aid. $35,000 was the price of tuition. $600 was the price of fees.
+Full-time undergraduates at Cedar Crest College paid $40,374 in tuition and fees in the 2019 - 2020 academic year, before adjustments for financial aid. $39,774 was the price of tuition. $600 was the price of fees.
+Find out more about the net price.

 Unlike state schools, Cedar Crest doesn't offer a tuition reduction to students who live in state.

-Cedar Crest College tuition and fees is the number charged to students for one year of attendance, and doesn't include room and board.
+Tuition and fees take care of the costs of attendance for one year of school, but do not include room and board, which is an extra charge you will incur if you decide to stay on campus.
 Having said that, a lot of students wind up having to pay under maximum tuition because they qualify for financial aid and other discounts.

 Tuition & Fees Five Year Projection